jwoehr/ublu/README.md

 mainframe hosts from a Java platform such as Linux, Mac, OpenBSD or Windows.

-I wrote Ublu because I wanted a language to run on OpenBSD/Mac/Linux/Windows that could do systems programming on IBM i Series OS ®.
+I wrote Ublu because I wanted a language to run on OpenBSD/Mac/Linux/Windows that could do remote systems programming on IBM i Series OS ®.
 I was supporting my consulting clients by writing individual utility programs using JTOpen which I have used since 1998 to control the AS/400.
 I decided to consolidate the programs in a language, and the result is Ublu.

+Running Ublu directly on IBM i is especially useful for modelling processes which you might later wish to code in straight Java.
+Or maybe you'll leave them in Ublu.
+Whatever works!

 Ublu is Open Source Software under the BSD-2 license.